Iktomi: Story

 Iktómi still had the feature of making games.
 It seems that Iktómi, in stories attributed to him, in his very essence is representing the confusion between wisdom and folly.
 He began playing malicious tricks because people would jeer at his strange or funny looks.
 Most of his schemes end with him falling into ruin when his intricate plans backfire.
 Because it is Iktómi, a respected (or perhaps feared) deity playing the part of the idiot or fool, and the story is told as entertainment, the listener is allowed to reflect on misdeeds without feeling like they are being confronted.
 In other tales, Iktómi is depicted with dignity and seriousness, such as in the popularized myth of the dreamcatcher.

 Iktómi is a shapeshifter, and can use strings to control humans like puppets.
 He has also the power to make potions that change gods, gain control over people and trick gods and mortals.
-Mica or Coyote is his great accomplice in all of this, though there are times when he behaves seriously and comes to the aid of the Lakota people, there are instances where he gives the people ways to protect themselves from evil, live a better life with technology, or warn them of danger.
+There are also times he comes to the aid of the Lakota people, giving them ways to protect themselves from evil, live a better life with technology, or warn them of danger.